M-Tuy/GeoChem-DataLab/README.md

 6. **Distribution-aware thresholds**: consider log-transformation before percentile calculation, given the typically right-skewed nature of geochemical data.
 7. **Transparent uncertainty reporting**: document data coverage, analytical method, sample medium, spatial resolution, and limitations in future versions.
 8. **Quantify the alum shale association**: run a distance-based spatial join, buffering shale polygons and computing nearest-distance for each priority point, to test whether the clustering in Figure 5 is stronger than expected by chance.
 ---

-## 7. Way Forward: Toward a Machine Learning-Based Model
+## 7. Way Forward: toward a Machine Learning-based model

-The current version of GeoScreen SE is intentionally simple.
-It is a transparent, percentile-based screening method that anyone can follow and reproduce without a statistical background.
-This is a deliberate first step, not a final product.
+The current version of GeoScreen_SE is intentionally simple.
+It is a percentile-based screening method.
 As the project matures, the plan is to expand both the data and the modeling approach.

 **More data:**
 - Incorporate additional SGU layers already in the delivery (e.g. `moran_2mm_hno3_icpms`, sediment and surface soil tables) to compare As/U behavior across sample media.